Sitting Your Way to Sickness & chronic disease:

 • Optimize Your Workstation: Ensure that your workstation is ergonomically designed to reduce strain.
 Your chair should support your lower back, and your feet should rest flat on the floor.
 Keep your computer screen at eye level to avoid neck strain.

 • Stay Hydrated: Drink plenty of water throughout the day.
 Staying hydrated encourages regular movement as you'll need to get up for refills and bathroom breaks.
-Proper hydration also supports overall health and well-being.
+Proper hydration also maintains blood pressure and supports overall health and well-being.

 • Break Up Screen Time: Limit continuous screen time by taking regular breaks to rest your eyes.
 Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for at least 20 seconds to reduce eye strain and fatigue.